Arizona vs. Colorado: Sportsbook promo codes, odds, spread, over/under - January 4

 Arizona vs. Colorado Betting Trends

-- Arizona has put together a 10-3-0 ATS record so far this year.
+- Arizona has compiled a 10-3-0 ATS record so far this year.

+- Colorado has covered seven times in 13 chances against the spread this season.

-- A total of seven out of the Wildcats' 13 games this season have gone over the point total.
+- So far this year, seven out of the Buffaloes' 13 games with an over/under have hit the over.

 Arizona Futures Odds